axelarnetwork/axelarate-community/README.md

     axelarcli q bitcoin send
     -> returns tx ID
     ```
-    You can monitor the status of your transfer using the bitcoin testnet explorer: https://blockstream.info/testnet/ .
+    You can monitor the status of your transfer using the bitcoin testnet explorer: https://blockstream.info/testnet/

 #### 🛑 **IMPORTANT: Verify outpoints of previous withdrawal tx (repeat for each outpoint)**
-    Bitcoin identifies transactions using a hash and an outpoint is a hash and index pair in which the index simply identifies which output a given transaction is intended.
+    Every Bitcoin transaction can have multiple outputs.
+Similarly, on your withdrawal transactions you will see multiple outputs even if you processed one withdrawal (the other outputs are used for internal controller functions).
+Please verify all outputs (i.e., {transaction hash, index} pairs) in your withdrawal transaction.

-    Without this step, other users of the testnet will be unable to withdraw their wrapped tokens.
+    Without this step, other users of the testnet will **not** be able to withdraw their wrapped tokens.
 Be a good citizen and verify the outpoints!

 1. Create verification json object for Axelar
     ```